QuadSpinner/Gaea-Docs/source/Learning/1-Techniques/Selective-Erosion.md

 ![](/images/ref/Erosion/selective-erosion-006.jpg){.w-100}

 And there you have it!
-You just created a realistic peak out of a blocky, blobby chunk!
+You just created a realistic peak out of a blocky chunk!